fmeringdal/nettu-scheduler/README.md

 ## Todos

-- remove option for end_ts and set max timestamp
 - setup the skeleton for rust integration tests (mongodb docker compose without volume)
 - take another look at the way domain objects are ser- and deserialized into mongodb
 - protect create account